tjcubing/TJCubing/README.md

 - /static/js: Includes jQuery and Popper.js.

 ## Future Plans
-- Create a GitHub organization and user, move access from me to this organization
-- Recreate Twisttheweb (used to be an online timer for racing your friends, now is a mosaic site)
 - Switch from JSON to SQLAlchemy database
 - Add optional breadcrumbs
 - Python tests